grrrr/nsgt/README.md

 <img src="./.github/spectrograms.png" width=768px />

-By using a varying time-frequency resolution, transients and tonal sounds are distinguished more clearly.
-This is essentially the crux of the hypothesis that the sliCQ transform may be useful for music source separation.
+By using a varying time-frequency resolution, transients and tonal sounds are distinguished more clearly, making it a good choice for representing the spectral content of musical signals.

-The above was generated with the [examples/spectrogram.py](https://github.com/sevagh/nsgt/blob/torch/examples/spectrogram.py) script with a 48-bin log scale (i.e. CQT) from 83-22050 Hz:
+The spectrogram above was generated with the [examples/spectrogram.py](https://github.com/sevagh/nsgt/blob/torch/examples/spectrogram.py) script with a 48-bin log scale (i.e. CQT) from 83-22050 Hz:
 ```
 (nsgt-torch) $ python examples/spectrogram.py \
                 ./mestis.wav --sr 44100 \